Woman Faces Conflict Over Her Service Dog At Family Lunch

 The conflict surrounding the service dog at family gatherings highlights the complexities faced by individuals with disabilities.

-According to research in the field of disability studies, service animals play a crucial role in enhancing the quality of life for individuals with disabilities, providing not just physical assistance but also emotional support.
+Service animals play a crucial role in enhancing the quality of life for individuals with disabilities, providing not just physical assistance but also emotional support.

 This dual role can sometimes lead to misunderstandings among family members who may not fully grasp the importance of the service animal.